rivtiding/rivtiding/README.md

 15 , december 19

+im homeschool so im on ponytown 50% of the time

 C+H heavily enc even if im with friends,, i luv cuddling

 i have social anxiety and am fairly awkward until i warm up, i prefer to just sit around but i dont mind talking